-If necessary, liabilities are rolled forward from the actuarial valuation date to the measurement date through use of a roll forward method.
-Liabilities are adjusted for the passage of time by adding normal costs minus benefit payments, all adjusted with interest.
+If necessary, liabilities are rolled forward from actuarial valuation date to measurement through use of a roll forward method.
+Liabilities are adjusted for passage of time by adding normal cost minus benefit payments all adjusted with interest.

 Actual coverage status is used; females assumed 3 years younger than male spouse.